3rd-Eden/payper/worker/README.md

 # Payper Worker

-Payper leverages Service Workers to intercept and progressively enhance our Payper API requests by removing the previously cached bundles from the request and forwarding only the bundles to the API that have yet to be cached.
+Payper leverages ServiceWorker's to intercept and progressively enhance our Payper API requests by removing the previously cached bundles from the request and forwarding only the bundles to the API that have yet to be cached.

-Given that we want install and activate our Service Worker as quickly as possible so it can intercept our requests it's advised to call the Service Worker installation script as early as possible on your page.
+Given that we want install and activate our ServiceWorker as quickly as possible so it can intercept our requests it's advised to call the ServiceWorker installation script as early as possible on your page.
 And you want to delay your bundle request as much as possible so the request can be cached.

-## Registering your first Service Worker
+## Registering your first ServiceWorker

-If this is your first time using Service Worker I would highly recommend reading the [Service Worker Primer][primer] before continuing so you understand some of the concepts we're discussing in this documentation.
-First up, we want to include the call to our Service Worker on all of our pages to ensure it's installed, running and able to optimize our requests.
+If this is your first time using ServiceWorker I would highly recommend reading the [ServiceWorker Primer][primer] before continuing so you understand some of the concepts we're discussing in this documentation.
+First up, we want to include the call to our ServiceWorker on all of our pages to ensure it's installed, running and able to optimize our requests.
 This can be done by adding the following snippet as early as possible to your page: